All the ammunition from all the manufacturers. All the ballistics finally in one place.

 CONCLUSIONS

-I am simply sold on Ruger revolvers.
-They are comfy, easy to shoot and reek of quality.
-Anyone in the market for a .357 revolver should take a hard look at Ruger.
-It will not take long, you will choose Ruger over Taurus, Charter, and even some Smith & Wessons.
+I have always been, and remain sold on Ruger revolvers.
+They are solid performers, easy to shoot and reek of quality.
+Anyone in the market for a .357 revolver should take a hard look at the Ruger lineup.
+I would almost bet seven monkeys, you will choose Ruger over Taurus, Charter, and even some Smith & Wessons.
 They are fine firearms and built to easily last a lifetime.
-Combine that with Rugers excellent customer service and moderate pricing and I think we have a winner.
+When combined with Ruger's excellent customer service and moderate pricing and I think we have a winner.

 GUN SPECS.